 • If you don’t have an immersion blender, a regular blender or food processor can be used.
 Just ensure that you have enough ingredients.
 For larger appliances, you may need to double the recipe.

-• This recipe makes approximately 16 tablespoons or 1 cup of aioli, providing 16 servings.
+• This Korean mayonnaise makes approximately 16 tablespoons or 1 cup of aioli, providing 16 servings.

 • The calorie count shown refers to the count per serving.